Dual-use export controls (until 8 September 2021)

 Regulation (EC) No 428/2009 — EU regime for the control of exports, transfer, brokering and transit of dual-use items

-It sets out a uniform European Union (EU) system to control the export, transfer, transit and brokering (the work of intermediaries who buy and sell on behalf of others) of dual-use items*.
+It sets out a uniform European Union (EU) system to control the export, transfer, transit and brokering* of dual-use items*.
 This system seeks to ensure that the EU complies with its international commitments and responsibilities, especially regarding non-proliferation (i.e. preventing the spread of nuclear weapons).

-It lays down a common EU control list as well as rules for its implementation.
+It lays down a common EU control list and the rules for its implementation.
 An export authorisation is required to export a dual-use item from the EU to a non-EU country.